 We’ve already done where to go on a RTW.
 Part 1: Russia.
 We left off where we boarded the train.
 So now to the next bit, getting to Mongolia.

-Life on The Trans Siberian ( Mongolian) Express (Railway)
+Life on The Trans Mongolian Express (Railway)

-The cabins on the train had four berths, we were sharing with two gentlemen, a Mongolian and a guy that we established was from Minsk.
+The cabins on the train had four berths and we were sharing with two gentlemen, a Mongolian and a guy that we established was from Minsk.
 That was about as far as the conversation went with Minsk guy.

 These people weren’t just stowing it in their own cabins, they had special keys to unlock and remove panels in the train, in the ceiling, in the walls, everywhere.
 It wasn’t unusual for a smiling Mongolian to enter our cabin, squeezing a bale of something or other through the door and casually remove part of the roof and stuff the something up there.

 At stations they sprung into action, racing to sell their gear to the waiting crowds of Russians, fur coats, light fittings, just about anything, dangled out of windows and doors.
-James, helped out, it seemed like a good thing to do.
+Chef, helped out, it seemed like a good thing to do.

-Food on The Trans Siberian or Trans Mongolian Express
+Food on the Trans Mongolian Express

-Chef scored us some cheese triangles at one point, one of the global varieties, either laughing cow, slightly amused cow or sullen cow.
+Chef scored us some cheese triangles at one point, one of the global varieties, either laughing cow, slightly amused cow, or sullen cow.
 The cow’s mood alters as you travel around the globe.
 Beer, too, plenty of beer and, no doubt, vodka, was available on the station platforms.

 Mongolia: Ulan Bator

-As this was a pre booked tour, a guide met us at the station and took us to a modernish hotel.
-We discovered that there were two other British backpackers on the train, joining us for the next few days, we hadn’t seen them on the Trans Siberian/Mongolian at all.
+As this was a pre-booked tour, a guide met us at the station and took us to a modernish hotel.
+We discovered that there were two other British backpackers on the train, joining us for the next few days.
+We hadn’t seen them on the Trans Siberian/Mongolian at all.
 They were nice, which was good.

 Next morning they whisked us away for our Traditional Mongolian Ger Camp Experience